Gregory Powell (murderer): Retrial and escape attempts

 In July 1967, Powell was granted a second trial; once again, he was convicted and sentenced to death.
 Later that year, Powell unsuccessfully attempted to escape from San Quentin State Prison with three other inmates.
-In 1968, he attempted to smuggle guns into the Los Angeles County Jail, and in 1969, he attempted to escape its recreation room.
+In 1968, he attempted to smuggle guns into the Los Angeles County Jail, and in 1969 he attempted to escape its recreation room.

-Commutation
+Death sentence commutation

-By 1972, his sentence was commuted to life in prison when the state of California declared the death penalty unconstitutional.
+By 1972, Powell's sentence was commuted to life in prison when the State of California declared the death penalty unconstitutional.

 Parole denied

 Powell was originally scheduled for parole on June 13, 1982.
 A petition submitted by the group Citizens for Truth in Justice garnered 31,500 signatures protesting against parole, which led to the rescission of Powell's parole date.
-The group was assisted in its effort by Powell's victim's daughter, Valerie Campbell.
+The group was assisted in its effort by Ian Campbell's daughter Valerie.
 Powell was able to obtain an order of release from Solano County Superior Court Judge Ellis Randall.
 However, John Mancino, founder of Citizens for Truth, was able to submit a legal brief to the First District Court of Appeals in San Francisco ordering Powell to remain in prison.
 The case then went to the California Supreme Court, where Mancino and his group prevailed.

 California Governors George Deukmejian and Jerry Brown were against Powell being released.
-Powell's lawyer, Dennis Riordan, blamed it on a February 1982 TV airing of The Onion Field.
-Between 1982 and 2010, Powell had been denied parole 11 times.
-Powell had worked as a clerk in the law library at the Mule Creek State Prison in Ione, California.
-By 1994, Powell was incarcerated at Deuel Vocational Institution.
-In 2011, Powell had also been denied compassionate release despite a diagnosis of terminal prostate cancer.
+His lawyer, Dennis Riordan, blamed their court loss on a February 1982 television airing of The Onion Field, the film adaptation of Joseph Wambaugh's book on the case of the same name.
+Between 1982 and 2010, Powell had been denied parole eleven times.

+Powell worked as a clerk in the law library at the Mule Creek State Prison in Ione, California.
+By 1994 he was incarcerated at Deuel Vocational Institution.
+In 2011, Powell was denied compassionate release despite a diagnosis of terminal prostate cancer.

 Reaction to The Onion Field

 Joseph Wambaugh, author of The Onion Field, interviewed Powell while he was in prison.
 According to Wambaugh, Powell had only one complaint about the book, "that he [Powell] thought he was more physically attractive than I portrayed him to be."
-Wambaugh also confirmed that one of Powell's lawyers claimed Powell would have been released from prison had it not been for the book or its film adaptation.
+Wambaugh also confirmed that one of Powell's lawyers claimed he would have been released from prison had it not been for the book or its film adaptation.

 Media portrayal

 Powell was portrayed by actor James Woods in the 1979 film The Onion Field.
 Woods did not meet with Powell when preparing for his role.
-Woods was nominated for a Golden Globe for his performance in the film.
+He was nominated for a Golden Globe for his performance in the film.